 If you are in favor of a public comment period at City Council meetings, do you think it should be established by a council rule change or a city ordinance?

 All three council members said they prefer a council rule change.
+However, Basheer Jones and Polensek are two of the nine council members who support Trivisonno’s proposed ordinance.

 If you have a plan to establish a public comment period at City Council meetings, please share what process you plan to follow.